Plant-Tracer/PlantTracerML/README.md

 python3 -m pip install --upgrade pip
 ```

 It's a good idea to set up a separate Python virtual environment for PAT if you are doing development work.
+This README doesn't present the details of that.

 Install the python packages that PAT needs:
 ```